 Text Information Mining and Extraction (TIME) is a platform used to extract key information from a variety of documents such as web pages, word documents, and PowerPoint presentations in different languages.
 The extracted information can be used to support information retrieval and search engines, machine translation, summarization, and question answering.
 This innovation covers a variety of technologies such as tokenization, named entity identification, semantic labeling or skeleton information extraction, key term extraction, and summarization.

-Statistical Machine Translation
+Statistical Machine Translation and Neural Machine Translation

-The focus of the Statistical Machine Translation project is on helping and guiding non-native English users, such as Chinese, Japanese and Koreans, search, read and write English more fluently.
+The focus of the Machine Translation project is on helping and guiding non-native English users, such as Chinese, Japanese and Koreans, search, read and write English more fluently.
 To this end, the NLC Group has applied statistical machine translation to provide meaningful translation solutions at the word, phrase or collocation, and sentence levels.

 The translation engine developed has been used in Engkoo Dictionary, later rebranded as Bing Dictionary which has solidly supported the English Search of Bing.
 The Chinese-English translation engine has been deployed in Bing Translator.
 Our translation engines have been used to support MS spoken translator and Sign Language Recognition system using Kinect, important collaborations with multiple research groups in MSR and external partners.